reallot/chess/README.md

 # Chess Game

-A web-based chess game built with Next.js, React, and chess.js that lets you play against an AI opponent or another player.
+A web-based chess game built with Next.js, React, and chess.js that lets you play against an AI opponent or with friends online via real-time multiplayer.

 ## Features

+### Single Player
 - Full chess game with all standard rules
 - Play against AI with three difficulty levels
 - Switch sides with the computer
 - Visual indication of available moves
 - Board flipping
 - New game functionality

+### Multiplayer
+- Real-time gameplay with friends over the internet
+- Create a game and invite friends by sharing a link
+- In-game chat with your opponent
+- Spectator mode for watching games
+- Visual indication of whose turn it is
+- Automatic game state synchronization

+### General
-- Responsive design
+- Clean, responsive design
+- Modern UI with Tailwind CSS

 ## Getting Started